Nourished by Nic

 We've all had those busy, stressful weeknights when it feels like takeout is the only option.
 And trust me, sometimes I do order in!
 But let me tell you, this vegetarian fried rice is the other best option.

 I'm going to make a bold claim and say that you can get this dish on the table in the same time it would take to decide on a restaurant, order, and wait for delivery.
-You probably already have all the ingredients for this fried rice in your fridge too!
-It's a win-win situation, PLUS you save money.

 Not only is this recipe a more wholesome spin on your classic takeout favourite, but it's fried rice without soy sauce, making it gluten-free for those with allergies.
 Coconut aminos are the secret star here, but more on that later on!